How to delete orders In Magento 2?

 Option 1: Use PHP Script To Remove Orders

-One of the most common and most powerful ways to delete orders on a Magento 2 site is to use a PHP script.
+To delete orders programmatically in Magento 2, you can use a PHP script.
 Navigate to your PhpMyAdmin and locate the command line.
 You can then follow this syntax to delete orders:

 <?php